exasol/exasol-rest-api/doc/system_requirements.md

 ## Functional Requirements

-### Execute SQL Statement
+### Execute Query
-`req~execute-sql-statement~1`
+`req~execute-query~1`

-API users can execute SQL statements via REST API and receive results back.
+API users can execute queries via REST API and receive results back.

 Rationale:

-SQL statement is a programmatic way to interact with a database.
-If we support SQL statements - we cover the main part of the database functionality.
+Query is a request to access data from a database.
+If we support queries - we cover the main part of the database read functionality.

 Covers: